Larouex/SmartKitchenOPCUA2IoTCentral/README.md

 * <b>Azure IoT Central SaaS Integration</b> - Azure IoT Central is a rich Software as a Service (SaaS) application that provides Telemetry, Device Management and Data Visualizations.
 That is just a small part of what it can do.
 We want to provide you with a way to understand and leverage these features with little coding and tons of power!

 ## Smart Kitchen Appliances
 The core of this demo application for Azure IoT Central is the emulation of commercial kitchen.
-We have included the following standard appliance models...
+We have included the following emulated appliance models that you would find in a commercial kitchen...

 * Ambient Environment
 * Kitchen HVAC System